- Chazen Global Study Tours

 In order to access all Columbia University buildings, you must have a Columbia University ID card.
 When you visit the Chazen office, we will provide you with a letter to get the CUID card free of charge.
 After you have met with the Chazen officer, please proceed to 204 Kent Hall with your Chazen letter and official letter from the provost.

-The Columbia University community is served by Columbia University Academic Information Systems (AcIs).
-In order to access and use the University’s computing network, you must have either a network ID or a CUNIX ID and password.
-The CUNIX ID provides you with 10MB of disk space on CUNIX (for e-mail, file storage and Web publishing), access to the computing lab in 102 Philosophy Hall and an allotted amount of connect time.
-The forms for both the network ID and CUNIX ID will be sent to you with your official acceptance letter from the provost.
+The Columbia University community is served by CUIT.
+In order to access and use the University’s computing network, you must have a network ID (UNI) and password.
+Your UNI and instructions for activating your UNI will be sent to you with your official acceptance letter from the provost.

 The School does not have computer laboratories.
 All MBA students are required to purchase a laptop computer, so you should bring your own.
 The School’s Information Technology Group (ITG) will assist you in configuring your laptop.
 Upon your arrival at the School, a Chazen Institute staff member will explain the procedure for connecting your computer to the School’s network.

 All Columbia University libraries are accessible with a CUID card.
 To obtain library borrowing privileges, the Chazen Institute will give you a letter to present at the Library Information Office in 201 Butler Library.

 Scholars may audit a limited number of classes with the permission of the instructor.
 Scholars are not permitted to audit oversold classes.
 To determine if a class is oversold, please contact the Chazen Institute first before asking permission from the business school instructor.
 Visiting scholars are here to work on their own independent research and as auditors are observers to the class.
 Since they are not full-time students, there is a limit to the number of classes visiting scholars are able to audit at one time.